CodeWindProgram/Group-5/README.md

    - Created Project boilerplate files and helped in writing JS codes.
    - Helped in Database design and Working of the Application.

+5. ###### @Archana70 - archanapotraj7050@gmail.com
+   - Discussed with group members in which direction we have to work.
+   - Learn working of Git.

 ## Initial Setup
 1. #### Node Setup
     - Run `npm install` to install all the dependant packages to run the app.